Pyruvate Kinase Deficiency In Maine Coon Cats

 The spleen is responsible for destroying old red blood cells.

-Since cats with PKdef already do not have enough blood cells, to begin with, the spleen can actually exacerbate this anemia.
+Since cats with PKdef already do not have enough blood cells, to begin with, the spleen can exacerbate this anemia.

 The spleen can also become enlarged as it becomes overloaded with “dying” red blood cells, a condition known as splenomegaly.